 Rogelio Salmona (1929 – 2007)

-In 1948 with his Colombian studies interrupted by political upheaval, he had to return as a young man to the Paris of his birth.
-Here, over the next nine years, as well as completing his professional and cultural education, he also collaborated at various eminent studios, including those of Le Corbusier and Jean Prouvé.
-Notable projects included working with Le Corbusier on his masterplan for the state capital of Chandigarh, created as part of Nehru’s vision for India, post-independence.
+Salmona was born in Paris in 1929 to a Spanish father and a French mother but moved to Bogotá with his parents as a child.
+However, despite being educated in French schools, he always identified himself as Colombian.
+In 1948 with his Colombian studies interrupted by political upheaval, he had to return to Paris.
+Here, over the next nine years, as well as completing his professional and cultural education, he also worked at the eminent studios of Le Corbusier and Jean Prouvé.
+Notable projects included working with Le Corbusier on his masterplan for ‘City Beautiful’ Chandigarh, created as part of Nehru’s vision for India, post-independence.

-Whilst teaching architectural history at the University de Los Andes, he also set about confronting head-on urban planning conventions and advocating for social responsibility, and a revival of the more traditional arts and craft of brick construction.
-The use of brick became a signature style and made far better use of Bogotá’s local builder skills.
-It helped shape his whole new Latin American vernacular, that also included Islamic references to such elements as surface relief, pierced screens, walled gardens and water channels.
-All these gains made to a new local urbanism and architecture transcended the grim backdrop developing simultaneously.
-This was linked to the growing drug and crime syndicates of Colombia, and which was related in part to the turbulent conflict known locally as La Violencia.
+Whilst teaching architectural history at the University de Los Andes, he also set about confronting head-on urban planning conventions and began advocating for social responsibility, and a revival of the arts and craft of local brick construction.
+The use of brick became his signature style, but also made better use of Bogotá’s materials and local builder skills.
+It helped shape a whole new Latin American vernacular, that also included Islamic references to such elements as surface relief, pierced screens, walled gardens and water channels.
+All these gains made to a new local urbanism and architecture transcended a grim backdrop developing simultaneously.
+This was linked to the growing drug and crime syndicates of Colombia, and an era of turbulent conflict known locally as La Violencia.

 From the 1970’s onwards, Salmona lived in Torres del Parque (1970), his remarkable residential complex design, which is still today seen as a key part of Bogotá’s modern cityscape.
 His vision presented to the city a series of jagged sandy escarpments and ledges, constructed from his much-loved brickwork detail, but contrasted on plan by softer embracing curves and landscaping, as well as by the classic brick drum of the adjacent Santamaria bullring.

-In the present tense, Salmona believed that an architects ‘time’ should not be unduly coveted or saved as some form of precious ‘gold’.
+In the present tense, Salmona believed that an architect’s ‘time’ should not be unduly coveted or saved as some form of precious ‘gold’.
 It should he felt, be used, employed and enjoyed in equal measure.
 “Time is Life.
 I am interested in living it” he concluded.
 Architects he maintained should memorise the scale, resonance and echoes that characterize any place, and drawn from their collective subliminal experiences, then set about creating an architecture of amazing places tor gathering an entire city together.